 Jadann was playing with a group of kids on E. 22nd Street on the afternoon of August 26 when a man identified by the Daily News as Reginald Auguste hit her with an SUV.
 Jadann suffered head trauma and died at Kings County Hospital.

 East 22nd Street north of Ditmas Avenue, where the crash occurred, is a narrow, two-way cul-de-sac lined with apartments.
 The News said Auguste “lived on the block and was known for having a lead foot.”
 A witness said he “tried to press the brake, but went 15 to 20 feet before he stopped,” an indication that Jadann might be alive today if Auguste had been driving slower.

-“The guy was a known speeder,” a witness told the Daily News.
+“The guy was a known speeder,” another witness told the News.
 “You know the children are present.
 You have to drive at a decent speed.”

 While NYPD let Auguste go, police arrested Ryan Romans, who knew Jadann and witnessed the crash, for allegedly punching Auguste in the face.